mcleodstudio/fire-starter/README.md

 ### AWS Credentials

 Bundled with this project in a `credentials.json.sample` file that should be renamed to `credentials.json` and edited so it contains the correct credentials.
+An `accessKeyId` and `secretAccessKey` are required in order for deployment to work correctly.
 This file is gitignored by default.

 ### Dev Commands